Kaz4510/Intro-to-Machine-Learning/README.md

 "# Intro-to-Machine-Learning"

-This page explores the meaning and workings of Hierarchical Clustering in MAchine Learning.
+This page explores the meaning and workings of Hierarchical Clustering in Machine Learning.
 Continue on with the jupyter-notebook.

 References: